consensus-shipyard/consensuslab/README.md

 ## Join us

-We are working to expand the team with Research Scientists and Research Engineers.
+We occasionally hire for roles at ConsensusLab.
 Visit PL's [job page](https://protocol.ai/join/) to learn more and apply.